Anthony Joshua doesn’t see Brit rival Tyson Fury as a massive threat to his legacy, as suggestions remain that the pair could meet in 2021.

 “I’m like a Jekyll and Hyde type of person with it.
-On one side I believe I can elevate myself to a different level through being the Anthony Joshua that I want the world to see.
+On one side, I believe I can elevate myself to a different level through being the Anthony Joshua that I want the world to see.

 “But on the other hand, I’m a real person.
-I make mistakes, I’m not perfect.
+I make mistakes.
+I’m not perfect.
 I’m trying, though.
 I really am.
 I’m working on myself every day.”

 Concluding on how he sees his own rise through the ranks to a two-time unified ruler, the 30-year-old stated: “There’s always that question in my head.
 Am I as good as I should be?

 “Am I as good as people say I am?
-I’ve been placed on this pedestal but with minimum experience, so there’s always that element of doubt.”
+I’ve been placed on this pedestal with minimum experience, so there’s always that element of doubt.”

-Joshua has an imminent defense of his title lined up against Kubrat Pulev later this year.
+Joshua’s imminent defense of his title lined up against Kubrat Pulev later this year.
 He then has to battle Oleksandr Usyk.